groumage/PolyNom/README.md

 ## Code coverage

 The code coverage is evaluated with the `gcovr` tool.
-The code coverage report is available [here](https://github.com/groumage/PolyNom/coverage/coverage.html) (open it with your favorite browser).
+The code coverage report is available [here](https://github.com/groumage/PolyNom/tree/main/coverage).

 ### Linux